IS2AI/Shear-Design-Optimization-of-RC-Column/README.md

 # Shear-Design-Optimization-of-RC-Column
 This repository contains the Deep Neural Network model for the automatic design of rectangular reinforced concrete columns under axial load, biaxial bending and shear forces.
-The figure below illustrates model geometric configuration that is used to generate the parametric designs.
+The figure below illustrates model geometric configuration that is used to generate the parametric designs used to train the network.

 <img  align="center" src="https://user-images.githubusercontent.com/57977216/184859700-c8bc5f4a-b340-43be-a064-6376c200ebbc.png" width="700" height="350">